 “Simon Peter, a bondservant and apostle of Jesus Christ, to those who have obtained like precious faith with us by the righteousness of our God and Savior Jesus Christ.”

-The authors of New Testament epistles always sign their names at the beginning.
+The authors of the New Testament epistles always sign their names at the beginning.
 In every New Testament Epistle, there are two basic landmarks: the writer and the addressee.
 First, we come to the writer, Peter.
 Peter was at once a slave and a follower of the Lord Jesus.
 This is all he says of himself, just those two things.
 These two ideas balance one another.
-Although Peter was an apostle, all he was after all was a slave to Jesus Christ.
+Although Peter was an apostle, he was a slave to Jesus Christ.

 John 1:42, And he brought him to Jesus.
 Now when Jesus looked at him, He said, “You are Simon the son of Jonah.
 You shall be called Cephas” (which is translated, A Stone).

 Peter was Simon, the son of Jonah, that would be equivalent to Simon Johnson today!